Introduction to Shopify Liquid

 To edit a file, simply click on its name in the file navigator.
 This will open the file in the code editor, where you can make changes to the Liquid code.

-Once you have made your changes, click on the Save button at the top of the code editor to save your changes.
 If you are not ready to publish your changes yet, you can click on the Preview button to see a preview of your changes.

 Editing Theme Files Locally